hariszaf/pema-tutorials/MDWAO_hands_on.md

 ## Part B: Run your own analysis!

-In the first
+In the first part we ran a PEMA analysis as a black box.
+The raw data and the parameteres were already set and the only thing we did was to submit a job in the VSC cluster.

-Our goal is to set all needed to run PEMA and then run an analysis.
+In this part, our goal is to set all needed to run PEMA on your own.

-In the first

 As raw data, we will use both the samples used in the initial run (already in the `mydata` folder) but also those stored in the `extra_material` directory.
 The same applies for their corresponding metadata too.